48 hours in Brighton UK | Quirky things to do

 The kooky North Laine area features many street art murals and is home to Bristol legend Banksy’s famous ‘Kissing Policeman’ on the Prince Albert Pub.

-In 2011, the original ‘Kissing Policeman’ image was replaced with a copy which is still there today.
+In 2011, the original ‘Kissing Policeman’ image was replaced with a copy still there today.

-Here, everything is a possible canvas to street artists, walls and phone boxes, even wheelie bins are all fair game.
+Everything is a possible canvas for street artists; walls and phone boxes, even wheelie bins are all fair game.

 How to spend 48 hours in Brighton